-RMS value
+Effective value

-The value obtained by converting alternating voltage/current into the equivalent direct voltage/current that performs the same amount of work.
-The calculation method involves squaring the instantaneous values of the AC waveform, integrating over one period, dividing by the period, and then taking the square root of the result.
-For example, in the case of a sinusoidal AC voltage, if the peak value (maximum value) is Vm, the RMS value Ve is expressed by the following formula.
+The value obtained by converting an AC voltage or current into an equivalent DC voltage or current that produces the same amount of work.
+The calculation method is to integrate the square of the instantaneous value of the AC waveform over one period, divide it by the period, and then take the square root of that value.
+For example, in the case of a sinusoidal AC voltage, if the peak value (maximum value) is Vm, the effective value Ve is expressed by the following formula.

-Ve = Vm / √2
+Ve = Vm/√2

 Search from index